Philadelphia: A Spectrum of Experiences

 9am to 5pm

 Department of Behavioral Health and Intellectual DisAbility Services (DBHIDS) through Community Behavioral Health (CBH) * Office of Philadelphia City Councilman-At-Large Derek Green * City of Philadelphia Office of Arts, Culture & the Creative Economy

 The Philadelphia Autism Project is citywide initiative supported through the office of Councilman-At-Large Derek S. Green and conducted in partnership with the Department of Behavioral Health and Intellectual disAbility Services (DBHIDS).
 The goal of the Philadelphia Autism Project is to support individuals and families who are living with autism in Philadelphia through resources and innovative programs.
 The Philadelphia Autism Project is based at the AJ Drexel Autism Institute at Drexel University.

 In honor of Developmental Disabilities Awareness Month, the Philadelphia Autism Project is launching the first collaborative art show Philadelphia: A Spectrum of Experiences.
-Artists of all ages from the autism community in Philadelphia and surrounding counties are invited to submit for inclusion in the March – April 2018 exhibit.
+Artists of all ages from the autism community in Philadelphia and surrounding counties have submitted artwork for this March – April 2018 exhibit.
 This inaugural event is aimed at recognizing the talent of individuals with autism and increasing awareness of autism within the Philadelphia community.

 Philadelphia: A Spectrum of Experiences Art Show seeks artwork that depicts themes related to how individuals with autism experience Philadelphia.
 Guiding questions for art work include:

 · What do I mean to Philadelphia?